open-telemetry/opentelemetry-collector-contrib/extension/jwtauthextension/README.md

 This extension implements a `configauth.ServerAuthenticator`, to be used in receivers inside the `auth` settings.
 The authenticator type has to be set to `jwt`.
 The incoming request is expected to have a `Authorization` header, with a value of `Bearer <token>`.
 The token is then validated using the configured `secret` setting.
 Currently, only HS256 is supported and we enrich the client context field `Auth` with the claims from the token.
-You can use this information in a processor like [`attributesprocessor`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/attributesprocessor) pipelines to filter or enrich the data.
+You can use this information in a processor like [`attributesprocessor`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/attributesprocessor) to filter or enrich the data.

 The following JWT fields are attached to the `Auth` field in the client context: